1958 Tangerine Bowl (January)

-The January 1958 Tangerine Bowl was an American college football bowl game played following the 1957 season, on January 1, 1958, at the Tangerine Bowl stadium in Orlando, Florida.
-The game pitted the Mississippi Southern Southerners (today's Southern Miss) and the East Texas State Lions (now Texas A&M University–Commerce).
+The January 1958 Tangerine Bowl was an American college football bowl game played on January 1, 1958, at the Tangerine Bowl stadium in Orlando, Florida.
+The game pitted the Mississippi Southern Southerners (today's Southern Miss) and the East Texas State Lions (now East Texas A&M University).
 It was the first of two Tangerine Bowls played in calendar year 1958.

 Background

 The Lions were champions of the Lone Star Conference after finishing 8–1, with only one conference loss in seven tries.
 This was their third conference title in four seasons along with their fourth Tangerine Bowl appearance in seven seasons.
 The Southerners, who were an NCAA College Division independent, finished 8–2, while being invited to their second straight Tangerine Bowl and fourth bowl game in five years.

 Game summary

 Garry Berry scored a touchdown for the Lions on a three-yard touchdown plunge.
 The Southerners scored back on a touchdown plunge from quarterback George Sekul.
 A snap that went over the punter for the Lions sailed into the endzone, giving Mississippi Southern a 9–7 lead.
 With 7:47 to go in the game, Neal Hinson kicked a 31-yard field goal to put the go-ahead points on the board for the Lions, and they held on to win their second Tangerine Bowl in three appearances.